 - Important note: Czech Republic does not differentiate representative offices from branch offices.
 Consequently, the former are subject to the same tax filing obligations, although they are not subject to taxation provided they can demonstrate no revenue generating activity is conducted;

-- Best uses for a representative office: A representative office can be used when our Client is seeking to venture in the Bulgarian markets.
+- Best uses for a representative office: A representative office can be used when our Client is seeking to venture in the Czech Republic markets.

 |Operations and logistics||LLC||JSC||Free zone company||Branch||RO|

 |Also known as?||SRO||AS||SIZ company||Branch||RO|

 |Allowed to sign contracts with local Clients?||Yes||Yes||Yes||Yes||No|

 |Allowed to invoice local Clients?||Yes||Yes||Yes||Yes||No|

 |Can register the company with a virtual office solution?||Yes||Yes||Yes||Yes||Yes|